tymtam2/rasberry_pi_project_1/README.md

 **It's best to follow the original article as it has screenshots and explanations!**

+1. Install the module
    > 1. Sign in to the Azure portal and navigate to your IoT hub.
    > 1. From the menu on the left pane, under Automatic Device Management, select IoT Edge.
    > 1. Click on the device ID of the target device from the list of devices.
    > 1. On the upper bar, select Set Modules.
    > 1. In the IoT Edge Modules section of the page, click Add and select Marketplace Module from the drop-down menu.
    > 1. Notice that the SimulatedTemperatureSensor module is added to the IoT Edge Modules section, with the desired status running.
    >    Select Next: Routes to continue to the next step of the wizard.
 1. Glance at the default routes, and proceed to *Next: Review + create >*
 1. Create the manifest
 1. Back on the device check if the device obtained the new device and runs the new module.